jep-project/jep/protocol.md

     message <message identifier>

-In JSON format, the message identifier is assigned to the property "\_message" as a string:
+The corresponding msgpack object is a Map object and the message identifier is assigned to the key "\_message" as a string:

     {"_message": "<message identifier"}

-Any message attributes are specified in curly braces, each on a separate line.
+Any message properties are specified in curly braces, each on a separate line.
 Each property declaration consists of the property name, followed by a colon, an optional multiplicity declaration and the type:

     message <message identifier> {